 Quote from The Young Folks' Shelf of Books, 1948

 Now Red Riding Hood knew something was up.
 That front door shouldn't have been open, Grandmother shouldn't have been hiding herself under the bedclothes and Red Riding Hood shouldn't have felt scared or uncomfortable for no reason.
-But she chose to ignore this and instead questioned the wolf about his odd appearance: why his eyes, ears and hands were NOT the same physical features as Grandmother's; to which the wolf cunningly supplies sweet "love-bombing" answers that his features make it "the better to see, hear and hug you with".
+But in her innocence, she chose to ignore this and instead questioned the wolf about his odd appearance: why his eyes, ears and hands were not the same size as Grandmother's eyes, ears and hands; to which the wolf cunningly supplies sweet "love-bombing" answers that his features make it "the better to see, hear and hug you with my dear".
 By the time poor Red Riding Hood notices his enormous teeth (for which the wolf really has no answer because Grandmother certainly doesn't have those); it is too late and she is gobbled up.

 *Of particular note, is that the wolf did not even attempt to fool Grandmother.
-He ate her up immediately upon gaining entry to the house.
-The wolf knew that as soon as the old woman saw him; SHE would believe her eyes and ears and wouldn't let him fool HER into thinking that he was anything but a wolf!
+Upon gaining entry to the inside the house where Grandmother could see him; the wolf immediately ate her up.
+The wolf knew that as soon as the old woman saw him; SHE would believe her eyes and ears and wouldn't let him fool her into thinking that he was anything but a wolf!

 So take a lesson from the age-old storytellers of the sad tale of Little Red Riding Hood.
 Do not ignore your powers of observation and do not accept every explanation handed to you in an attempt to "Be Kind" -- you might just be talking to a wolf!!